 Now I’m not one to give a nod to a clearly tourist-focused shop, but if you’re going to bring something home for souvenirs, skip the Ronaldo jerseys and do it right.
 On a side nook in Chiado, if only to browse for ideas, this beautifully curated shop was established to preserve and promote antique articles that are truly Portuguese.
 Pick up a copper pot, a bar of lavender soap, a ceramic swallow in flight, even a cork messenger bag, and though it will cost you a pretty penny, it’ll be worth it.
 Just wandering from room to meticulously organized room makes you feel like you are in a museum.
 If you didn’t really GET the “Portuguese Life” before, you will.
 And that’s the lasting souvenir you take with you when you exit, empty-handed or no.

-There’s also an outpost in Cais Sodre’s Centro Vasco da Gama if you want to shop with a snack.
+There’s also an outpost in Cais Sodre’s Ribeira Market if you want to shop with a snack.

 Conserveira de Lisboa